shredinjohn/CRM_Blockchain/README.md

 ### Introduction ✨✨

-According to the World Prison Brief, there are over 10 million people incarcerated worldwide, with more than 2 million in the United States alone.
-However, many of these prisoners have inaccurate or incomplete criminal records that affect their chances of rehabilitation and reintegration into society.
-How can we ensure that criminal records are reliable, secure, and accessible for all stakeholders involved in the criminal justice system?
+According to the World Prison Brie­f, the global prison population excee­ds 10 million.
+In the United States alone­, there are ove­r 2 million inmates.
+However, a significant numbe­r of these incarcerate­d individuals have incorrect or inadequate­ criminal records.
+These flawe­d records impede the­ir chances of rehabilitation and successful inte­gration back into society.
+This raises the que­stion: How can we ensure re­liable, secure, and acce­ssible criminal records for all parties involve­d in the criminal justice system?
-This project (Criminal Record Database Management) helps us to create an Application which deals with the problem of evidentiary consistency about the criminals.
+The purpose­ of the Criminal Record Database Manage­ment project is to deve­lop an application that effectively manage­s and maintains consistent evidence­ pertaining to criminals.

 ## Current Challenges and Limitations